readingcapital/readingcapital.github.io/volume-2/index.md

    > 262:2 The overall turnover of the capital advanced is the average turnover
    > of its different component parts.

+   Note that this is different from the turnover of capital which is the sum of production time and circulation time, i.e. the turnover time of fluid capital.

 2. However, there are not only differences in turnover time but also in how the various parts turnover.
-Circulating capital parts have to be replaced continously.
+Fluid capital parts have to be replaced continuously.
 Some parts of fixed capital can be replaced or repaired at shorter intervals.
 Other parts of fixed capital can only be replaced once they have transferred all their value to the product.
 Those different forms of replacement do affect material reproduction but they do not affect the